-This program is designed to familiarize students with the clinical procedures of a dental office, ensuring the effective management of the business side of the general, clinic or specialty dental practice.
+The Certificate in Dental Office Reception program is designed to familiarize students with the clinical procedures of a dental office, ensuring the effective management of the business side of a general clinic or specialty dental practice.

 Graduates may perform a variety of tasks ranging from appointment booking, public relations and bookkeeping, to keeping financial records in a dental office environment.

 This course introduces students to the fundamentals of correct keyboarding technique, whether they had previous keyboarding experience or not.
 They will learn through directed drills and timed drills, which help them refine their keyboarding techniques, to improve speed and accuracy.
 Upon completion, students will be able to type at a speed of 45 words per minute with five or fewer errors.
 Students will also develop both their proofreading and word processing techniques on the Windows Operating System.

 Students will study formal and informal business communication formats including letters, memos and business presentations.
 They will learn to apply these formats, choosing methods and appropriate technologies to communicate effectively with different audiences for a variety of purposes.

 This course introduces common dental terminology, covering a broad spectrum of topics from dental anatomy and oral structures to terminology applicable to general dentistry and dental specialties.

 This course is designed to provide students with an understanding of the administrative duties and professional responsibilities of a dental receptionist.
 Emphasis is placed on the development of the student’s ability to exercise initiative and judgment and to make decisions within the scope of his/her authority while ensuring the safety and well-being of patients.
 Communication, organization and human relations skills are emphasized on an ongoing basis throughout this subject.